It’s winter. You’re stuck inside the house, school is out, and you don’t know what you’re going to do to entertain the little ones? We feel you.

 - Playing with vehicles (like, construction trucks with scoops)

-Do you have any holiday sensory play ideas?
+Do you have any winter sensory play ideas?
 Share your favorite ways to play and learn.